TianyouLi2023/ADFxLMS-BC-algorithm/README.md

 # ADFxLMS-BC-algorithm
 This website is supplementary material for the article "Tianyou Li, Li Rao, Sipei Zhao, Jing Lu and Ian S. Burnett; An Improved Augmented Diffusion Algorithm with Bidirectional Communication for a Distributed Active Noise Control System; J. Acoust.
 Soc.
-Am.
-(Under Review), 2023.10".
+Am., 2023".
 This website provides the MATLAB source codes for all simulations.

 (c) 2023 by Tianyou Li, Li Rao, Sipei Zhao, Jing Lu and Ian S. Burnett

 The authors' email addresses are:
 Tianyou Li: tianyou.li@smail.nju.edu.cn; Li Rao: li.rao@smail.nju.edu.cn; Sipei Zhao: sipei.zhao@uts.edu.au
 Jing Lu: lujing@nju.edu.cn; Ian S. Burnett: ian.burnett2@rmit.edu.au

 %------------------------------------------------------------------------------------------------%

 The folder "Figs_5_6" provides the MATLAB source codes of the Figures 5 and 6, which corresponds to the free-field simulation of the above article.